ucb-152/lab6/AWS_TEARDOWN.md

 </p>

 ## Delete Cloudwatch Alarm
 Then, you need to remove the Cloudwatch alarm you set up for auto-shutdown.
 Go to [CloudWatch Alarms](https://us-east-2.console.aws.amazon.com/cloudwatch/home?region=us-east-2#alarmsV2), select your alarm, click "Actions", and click "Delete."
+If your alarm was automatically deleted when terminating the instance, this step may not be necessary.

 <p align="center">
   <img width="70%" src="./img/aws_teardown/delete_alarm.png">